 How satisfying is a novel that sinks its hooks in from the first page?
-If you want to be read widely, it’s crucial to learn how to begin a novel so that you captivate readers from the first chapter.
-Here are 7 steps to begin a book compellingly:
+Knowing how to begin a novel so that you captivate readers from the first chapter is key to writing a publishable book.
+Here are 8 ways to begin your book compellingly:

 There are many reasons why we keep reading when we begin a novel.
 We love the author’s descriptive imagination; we relate to characters or find them intriguing.
 Or else we like the author’s style or the subject matter.